rant95/rant95.github.io/index.md

 [Extraction text from pdf with AI Builder and add row into excel on Sharepoint ]

-AI Builder with custom model for sale contract
+The flow: When a new email arrives with specific attachment, the pdf is saved into sharepoint folder then the AI Builder with custom model for sale contract extracts the text and adds a row into the table.

 <img src="etract PDF.png" width="600" height="400">

 Process Mining

 <img src="process_minig.png" width="600" height="400">

 ## Data Science projects